Cycle index: Applications

 b) The exponential generating function for Fk is given by:

-Let G be a group acting on the set X and h a function from X to Y. For any g in G, h(xg) is also a function from X to Y. Thus, G induces an action on the set YX of all functions from X to Y. The number of orbits of this action is Z(G; b, b, ...,b) where b = |Y|.
+Let G be a group acting on the set X and h a function from X to Y. For any g in G, h(xg) is also a function from X to Y. Thus, G induces an action on the set Y X of all functions from X to Y. The number of orbits of this action is Z(G; b, b, ..., b) where b = |Y |.

 This result follows from the orbit counting lemma (also known as the Not Burnside's lemma, but traditionally called Burnside's lemma) and the weighted version of the result is Pólya's enumeration theorem.

 The cycle index is a polynomial in several variables and the above results show that certain evaluations of this polynomial give combinatorially significant results.
 As polynomials they may also be formally added, subtracted, differentiated and integrated.
 The area of symbolic combinatorics provides combinatorial interpretations of the results of these formal operations.

 The question of what the cycle structure of a random permutation looks like is an important question in the analysis of algorithms.
 An overview of the most important results may be found at random permutation statistics.